gauravjos/pluralsight_download/README.md

 This will save url to txt file with Filename in format "CourseName_ModuleName_ClipName".txt

-Later you can download video with your favourite downloader ( eg: axel or wget)
+Later you can download video with your favourite downloader ( eg: curl or wget)

 Cheers !!